Can Public Large Language Models Help Private Cross-device Federated Learning?: Differentially Private Federated Learning for On-device LMs

 \begin{definition}[$(\varepsilon, \delta)$-Differential Privacy] A randomized algorithm $\mathcal{M}$ with domain $\mathbb{N}^{|\mathcal{X}|}$ is $(\varepsilon,\delta)$-differentially private if for all $\mathcal{S} \subseteq \Range{\mathcal{M}}$ and for any adjacent datasets $D$ and $D'$:

 \end{definition}

 \Cref{def:dp} provides a formal definition of $(\varepsilon, \delta)$-DP by bounding the change in output distribution caused by a small input difference (or, adjacent datasets) for a randomized algorithm.
-In the federated learning setting, it is preferable to bound the output distribution caused by different users in order to protect the privacy of each client's whole dataset.
+In the FL setting, it is preferable to bound the output distribution caused by different users in order to protect the privacy of each client's whole dataset.
 Specifically, adjacent datasets of $D$ and $D'$ for user-level differential privacy \citep{userdp} are defined as: $D$ can be obtained from $D'$ by adding or subtracting all the records of a single user/client, which determines the unit of privacy guarantees.

 In our experiments, we use DP-FTRL \citep{dpftrl} for privacy accounting and private federated training, which can achieve strong privacy guarantee in practical FL scenarios \citep{xu2023gboard}.
 We use $\delta=10^{-6}$ and consider two $\varepsilon$ bounds: a tight privacy bound with $\varepsilon=1.77$ by using a large noise multiplier $m=8.83$, and a slightly loose privacy bound with $\varepsilon=18.71$ and noise multiplier $m=1.13$.
-We present more hyperparameter tuning details in Appendix \ref{app:exp}.
+We present more hyperparameter tuning details in Appendix \S\ref{app:exp}.

-\paragraph{On-device LMs} Due to the limited memory constraints of mobile devices, on-device LMs are relatively small (usually less than 10M parameters).
+\textbf{On-device LMs.} Due to the limited memory constraints of mobile devices, on-device LMs are relatively small (usually less than 10M parameters).
 In our work, we focus on two types of on-device auto-regressive LMs: LSTM \citep{lstm} and transformers \citep{transformer}.
-Specifically, we follow previous work \citep{wang2021fieldguide,mirrordescent,dpftrl,wu2022motley} and use one-layer LSTM and transformer.
-Both LSTM and transformer has a hidden size of 670 and embedding size of 96.
+More model details can be found in Appendix \S\ref{app:pretrain}.

-\paragraph{Pre-trained LLMs} In addition to the on-device LMs trained on private datasets, this work also assumes that we have access to LLMs pre-trained on a large public corpus to aid private learning.
+\textbf{Pre-trained LLMs.} In addition to the on-device LMs trained on private datasets, this work also assumes that we have access to LLMs pre-trained on a large public corpus to aid private learning.
 Specifically, we use LaMDA \citep{lamda} 2B throughout this work as an example, and conduct a systematic study of leveraging LLMs to help private training of on-device LMs.